dice-group/theses/README.md

 #### Work plan

-In the regulations mentioned above, it is specified that for registering a thesis the student has to prepare a work plan.
+In the regulations mentioned above, it is specified that for registering a thesis the student has to prepare a work plan and submit it the the supervisor.
 The work plan has to contain the following elements:

 1. description of the task which has to be worked on,
 2. motivation of the thesis,